Editor: E. Masferer Dodas – Updated on 04/03/2022

 The Global Ocean Observing System (GOOS) is a sustained collaborative system of ocean observations, encompassing in situ networks, satellite systems, governments, UN agencies and individual scientists.

-Contact at LEGOS: Veronique Garçon (ex officio co-chair GOOS BGC Panel).
+Contact at LEGOS: Veronique Garçon (co-chair GOOS BGC Panel).

 TPOS 2020 (from GOOS)